abdinooor2016/amazon-ui-test-automation/README.md

 3. On purchase page select payment method of your type and enter any dummy values
 4. Validate the failure reason.

 In the payment method section, Amazon uses cross origin frame that returns unique ID each time.
 So its not possible to switch to this frame due to security restrictions.
-I provided addCardInfo() method, that can switch to frame and enter card information as sample.
+I provided addCardInfo() method, that can switch to frame and enter card information as sample however this method param wouldn't know the ID amazon generates.